conwetlab/WMarket/doc/user-guide.rst

    :align: center

-On the other hand, if you are using the local authentication system, when you access the instance and you are logged in, a log in dialog will be displayed.
+On the other hand, if you are using the local authentication system, when you access the instance and you are not logged in, a log in dialog will be displayed.

 .. image:: /images/user-guide/login.png
    :align: center